 How To Start Writing A Book

-If you have ever thought about writing a book, but don’t know where to start, then this article is for you.
-You’ll discover the three critical elements of writing; you’ll find why knowing who will read your book is essential, and you’ll learn that why ‘just starting’ is the best approach.
+In this article, you'll discover the three critical elements of writing; you'll find out why knowing who will read your book is essential, and you'll learn that 'just starting' is the best approach.

 Writing a Book

 You've decided to write a book but don't know where to start.